-With 150 members of staff, many of who work with the community, our client the Bromley by Bow Centre was all too aware of the impact that aspects of work life can have on a person’s mental wellbeing.
+With 150 members of staff, many of who work with the community, the Bromley by Bow Centre was all too aware how a demanding work life can impact mental wellbeing.

-They wanted to create a useful ‘pack’ for their staff, to help them to look after their mental wellbeing.
-We instead proposed a micro site that staff can access when or wherever they liked.
-The result, ‘Our Space’ is an online platform bursting with information and resources about all aspects of health, including events, news, and external services.
+They approached Good Beans to create a printed ‘pack’ for their staff, to help them to look after their mental health.
+Instead, we proposed a micro site for staff to access whenever or wherever they liked.
+The result, ‘Our Space’, is an online platform bursting with information and resources about all aspects of health, including events, news, and external services.

-We wanted Our Space to be an example of best practice, while also being highly accessible for all staff, not just those already taking steps to look after their own mental wellbeing.
-Working in collaboration with a therapist, Our Space is easy to update and on brand, directly reflecting the nature of their work.
+We wanted Our Space to be highly accessible for all staff, not just those already taking steps to look after their own mental health.
+Working in collaboration with a therapist, Our Space is easy to update, user friendly and designed in line with the wider Centre branding.